 Joint ownership with right of survivorship allows someone else to have control of your property.
 Property that is jointly owned can be managed by all owners, and there are no additional legal steps that need to be taken.
 There are some more prominent disadvantages, however.
 For instance, with joint ownership, you may lose the ability to direct the other person’s use of the property.
 In other words, joint owners do not have to manage the property in a way that is necessarily for your benefit.
 Also, if you die before the other owner, you cannot indicate who will inherit your interest in the property.
 Instead, the surviving joint owners will automatically inherit the property.
 There are also some tax consequences to joint ownership that must be considered.

 An experienced estate planning attorney can assist you in deciding which option makes the most sense for you.
-If you have questions regarding incapacity planning, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding incapacity planning, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018